We earn commissions from links on this site.

 - USB protection: Scan a USB drive for malware.

 Conclusion: Is Panda the best antivirus software of 2023?

 Panda is one of the best antivirus software in our test.
 We really like the password manager and flexible pricing.

 But we prefer Norton, because it includes an unlimited VPN at a lower price.
 And because it offers better protection for Macs and mobile devices.

 However, if you only have a Windows PC to protect, Panda’s excellent internet security suites are a great choice.

 You can try Panda risk-free, thanks to its 30-day money-back guarantee.

-Kaspersky antivirus has a 99% malware protection score.
+Kaspersky antivirus has a 100% malware protection score.
 This was its average in the independent tests by AV-Test since October 2016.
-This puts it ahead of all other antivirus companies, except Norton.
+This puts it ahead of all other antivirus companies, except Norton and McAfee.